Why do I need to recalibrate my noise meter?6th Jul 2018

 Noise Meter recalibration FAQs

-One of the questions Pulsar Instruments is often asked is why customers need to recalibrate their noise meters and how often they need to recalibrate them.
-The simple answer is your sound level meter need to be recalibrated and serviced on a regular basis, to ensure that your noise measurements remain accurate, reliable and legally compliant.
+One of the questions Pulsar Instruments is often asked is "why do I need to recalibrate my noise meter?" and "how often do I need to do it?"
+The simple answer is your noise meter needs to be recalibrated and serviced on a regular basis, to ensure that your noise measurements remain accurate, reliable and legally compliant.
 This recalibration is also called Routine Verification; we suggest recalibration happens annually, so you could look at it as being an MOT for your noise measurement device.

 Why does my noise meter need to be accurate and compliant?

-How do I know if my noise measurement device is still accurate?
+How do I know if my noise meter is still accurate?

 There are several reasons why you should ask yourself this question.